notd5a/Javatopia/README.md

 <code>uapi.getSystemInfo();</code>
 <code>uapi.setProfileStatus("available", "happy");</code>

+> Optional Parameters
+Keep parameters you dont want to include as --> null

 > Note:
 The wrapper class is an example class of how you would access the API.
 The WebAPIWrapper class contains the API wrapper.